HtetShine1868/CommunityHub/README.md

 **Challenge faced:**

-* Integrating **category data into the existing topic structure** without breaking existing API responses.
+- Integrating **category data into the existing topic structure** without breaking existing API responses.
-* Updating **TypeScript types** to correctly support optional category relationships.
+- Updating **TypeScript types** to correctly support optional category relationships.
-* Displaying category information in the UI while maintaining consistent styling with Material UI components.
+- Displaying category information in the UI while maintaining consistent styling with Material UI components.
-* Handling cases where topics might not have a category assigned.
+- Handling cases where topics might not have a category assigned.

 **Solution:**

-* Updated **Topic and Post TypeScript interfaces** to include optional category relationships.
+- Updated **Topic and Post TypeScript interfaces** to include optional category relationships.
-* Modified backend **Topic model** to include a `Category` relationship using a foreign key.
+- Modified backend **Topic model** to include a `Category` relationship using a foreign key.
-* Updated the **topic repository** to correctly manage topic retrieval and relationships.
+- updated the **topic repository** to correctly manage topic retrieval and relationships.
-* Enhanced **TopicCard** and **TopicDetailPage** components to display category information using styled **Material UI Chips** with category icons and colors.
+- Enhanced **TopicCard** and **TopicDetailPage** components to display category information using styled **Material UI Chips** with category icons and colors.
-* Implemented conditional rendering to ensure the category chip only appears when a category exists.
+- Implemented conditional rendering to ensure the category chip only appears when a category exists.
-* Organized UI elements so that **category and privacy chips** are displayed together in a responsive layout.
+- Organized UI elements so that **category and privacy chips** are displayed together in a responsive layout.

 **How AI was used:**
 Used AI tools to research best practices for **handling optional relational data in TypeScript interfaces, structuring React components with Material UI chips, and managing foreign key relationships in Go using GORM**.